brodieG/r2c/README.md

 interface will change substantially over the next few iterations (even parts not explicitly documented as subject to change).

-Compiles a selected subset of R into native instructions so that expressions using only that subset can be executed repeatedly on varying data without interpreter overhead.
+Compiles a selected subset of R into native instructions so that that expressions composed with functions from that subset can be executed repeatedly on varying data without interpreter overhead.

 ## Background and Motivation

+### R is Fast

 R is nearly as fast as statically compiled languages for many common numerical
 calculations: